janus-idp/backstage-showcase/showcase-docs/getting-started.md

         disabled: false
 ```

-Don't forget to add `dynamicPluginsConfigMapName` referencing the above `ConfigMap` to your `Backstage` resource:
+Set the value of the `dynamicPluginsConfigMapName` parameter to the name of the `ConfigMap` file in your `Backstage` custom resource:

 ```yaml
 spec: